 Step 4When the surface of the egg is looks moist, but does not jiggle when the pan is shaken, it's ready for filing.
 Add your filling sparingly - a little goes a long way.
 Fold the omelette in half with a spatula and let the bottom brown slightly.

 Use your spatula to flip the remainder out onto the plate, and if you have any left over filling, pour the rest on top of the omelette.

 There are an infinite number of variations on the simple omelette, and you can turn it from a quick breakfast to an elegant dinner with a few herbs and the right filling.
-For a few unique variations, try our Fruity Cottage Cheese Omelette or our Bruschetta Omelette.
+For a few unique variations, try our Grandma's Indian-Style Omelette or our Ricotta-Stuffed Omelette with Tomato Salad.
 For something completely different, try bringing your newfound omelette-making skills to dinner with our Egg Foo Yung.